Wolfgang Schad: Scientific work

-In his major work Threefoldness in Humans and Mammals; Toward a Biology of Form, Schad applied Rudolf Steiner’s approach from his idea of the Threefold structure of the human organism in the sense of a comparative morphology to mammals.Wolfgang Schad’s study Threefoldness in Humans and Mammals; Toward a Biology of Form.
+His major two-volume work Threefoldness in Humans and Mammals: Toward a Biology of Form (Adonis Press, 2020) is an expanded second edition of his book Man and Mammals, first published in 1977.
+In Threefoldness in Humans and Mammals, Schad applied Rudolf Steiner’s approach from his idea of the threefold structure of the human organism in the sense of a comparative morphology to mammals.